Sidebar Site Navigation

 Master of Business Administration

-The UW Full-Time MBA Program delivers professional management education that connects principles, concepts, and intense case analysis (classroom) with real world experience (Friday Executive Leadership Program and Summer Experiential Project) as tools for making business decisions.
+The UW MBA Program delivers professional management education that connects principles, concepts, and intense case analysis with real world experience as tools for making business decisions.
 Students will develop leadership and managerial skills.
 UW MBAs will possess the education and training to compete in today's rapidly changing global business world.

 Class sizes are small and diverse with respect to age, gender, experience, and nationality.
 Courses are taught by a select group of business faculty members.
 The total program experience (both inside and outside the classroom) is designed to provide exceptional learning along with life-long relationships.

 A Faculty Admissions Committee, chaired by the Director of the MBA program, will review all applications.
 Application to the program is open to students who have a four-year baccalaureate degree from an accredited university or college.
-Admissions preference will be extended to candidates who are interested in dual-degree programs from other UW schools and colleges, to candidates who have completed a baccalaureate degree in a professional technical field (e.g., engineering) in the preceding semester, and candidates with 2 or more years of post-baccalaureate work experience.
 Students with a baccalaureate degree in a business discipline or business administration are eligible for the program, but will not be allowed to waive any of the core courses.

 Students whose native language is not English must submit TOEFL results.
-No exceptions for students from other UW colleges and schools seeking dual degrees.
-Please be advised that our program includes significant class discussion, substantial daily reading, and many written assignments.
+There are no exceptions for students from other UW colleges and schools seeking dual degrees.
+Please be advised that our program includes significant class discussion, substantial daily reading, many written assignments, and presentations.

 Attainment of minimum requirements does not guarantee admission